 - Reliable means being proactive and secure.
 Your data center needs to be constantly monitored for unusual activity, as well as provide the latest security protections.
 Colocation offers your organization with the ability to keep pace with the latest technology and security advancements, without the overhead capital expenditures or staffing costs.

 - Finding partners who meet industry standards for reliability and availability.
 Service Level Agreements (SLA) are key to ensuring your provider will meet each and every one of your needs.
 Look for those providers who promise better than 100% uptime, who can meet your compliance and audit needs and follow your best practice mandates.

 “Building and running data centers as well as managing IT assets at the edge can no longer be a part-time or occasional job.” – Forrester Research

 Colocation offers many advantages, including a highly reliable data center environment that is also resource and cost efficient and allows your in-house IT team to focus on mission-critical initiatives.

 OneNeck IT Solutions can help you make all the decisions you need to colocate your data center.
 Our mission-critical data centers are optimized for performance, reliability and dependability, and deliver uninterrupted uptime with secure access, physical asset protection and workﬂow separation.
 We back it all with detailed, 100% uptime SLAs.

-Contact us today to schedule a tour or download our white paper below.
+Contact us today to schedule a tour.